davidski/evaluator/README.md

 5. Running the simulations
 6. Analyzing the results

-Don't be daunted by the process, Evaluator is with you at every step!
+Don't be daunted by the process.
+Evaluator is with you at every step!

 ### Preparing the Environment